 - What is an in-market segment?
-In-market segments come more from the world of AdWords, and how AdWords’ remarketing classifies what a visitor’s purchase intent may be (and whether they should be served with a remarketed ad on the Google Display Network).
+In-market segments come more from the world of Google Ads, and how Ads’ remarketing classifies what a visitor’s purchase intent may be (and whether they should be served with a remarketed ad on the Google Display Network).
 Users in a given in-market segment are more likely to buy a given product/service.
 In Google’s own words, these are users that Google thinks of as “lower in the purchase funnel, near the end of the process.”

 To get to this section of Google Analytics, click Audience > Interests > In Market Segments.